santi1s/Big-Data/Data-Movement-POD/Data-Lake-Store/TSGs/Troubleshooting-Access.md

 For a guide on Jarvis basics for ALDS, please refer to our [Jarvis Guide](/Data-Movement-POD/Data-Lake-Store/Jarvis-for-ADLS-Gen-1)

 ### Troubleshoot Error Messages with Jarvis
+Many Error messages in ADLS end with a timestamp and an Activity ID!
+You can use both this timestamp and this activity ID to look up the specific failing request in Jarvis and find out more information about it.

 ### Look up User Activity in Jarvis